-Join Eric Wing for an in-depth discussion in this video Creating plan views, part of Fire-Alarm Systems Design with Revit.
+Join Eric Wing for an in-depth discussion in this video Creating plan views, part of Revit: Fire-Alarm Systems Design.

 - Just because we copied and monitored some Levels…that doesn't mean they actually found…their way to the Project Browser.…They're in the model, but we need…to manually do that ourselves.…The objective of this video is…to actually add to our Lighting plans.…Eventually Lighting will be gone and Power will be gone,…but for now I wanna make sure we have…all the Levels in our Project Browser.…To do that we need to go to the View tab,…and then we see we have Plan Views right here.…Now go ahead and click this drop-down.…